By Andrew Lowen

 There are many myths and legends surrounding angels.
 Some are grounded in historical documents and Biblical texts, and others are completely made up for the sake of pop-culture entertainment.

-How do you know which is correct?
+How do you know which angelic interpretations are correct?

 The best way is to read it for yourself in those manuscripts (like the Bible)… But you’ll find a decent summary if you keep reading this article!

-And yes, it is a long read.
+Warning — it is a long read!

-Feel free to skip to sections that have you curious!
+Feel free to skip to sections that have you curious 🙂

-Quite simply, the word “angel” is translated to mean “messenger.”
+The word “angel” is translated to mean “messenger.”

 That means you and I could serve as angels to one another, but that isn’t what it really means, is it?